wpsharks/s2member-kb/tutorials/2015/139-migrating-from-other-software-to-s2member.md

 ### Step 1: Collecting existing membership data {#step1}

 The first step is to collect the membership data from your existing software.
-If the software supports exporting the data to CSV (Comma Separated Values), then you can export the data, open the file in a spreadsheet program such as Excel, and then reformat the data for s2Member importation (more on formatting in [Step 2](#step2)).
+If the software supports exporting the data to CSV (Comma Separated Values), you can simply export the data, open the file in a spreadsheet program such as Excel, and then reformat the data for s2Member importation (more on formatting in [Step 2](#step2)).

 If the other membership software does not export data to CSV, but uses a different export format, you’ll need to convert the existing data to s2Member’s CSV format using software such as Excel.
 As a last resort, you can also build the import file manually by collecting the necessary data and creating a CSV file.
-This file can be created as a simple text file and saved with the .csv extension, or you can use a spreadsheet program such as Excel.
+This file can be created as a simple text file and saved with the `.csv` extension, or you can use a spreadsheet program such as Excel.

 #### Minimum Required Data